-As part of Public Health England’s (PHE) Health Harms Campaign, a nauseating new video has been released detailing the grizzly effects that smoking tobacco has compared to that of the vapour from e cigarettes.
+As part of the Public Health England (PHE) Health Harms Campaign, a revealing video highlighting the effects of smoking tobacco compared to vapour from e-cigarettes.

-If you vape, you will undoubtedly be aware of the advantages that e cigarettes hold over their traditional tobacco-based counterparts – more money, an improved sense of health, less time spent out in the cold just to get your nicotine hit…the list goes on.
-Despite the tangible benefits on offer, of some 6 million smokers in England almost half (44%) wrongly believe that vaping is as harmful as smoking or that they are unaware of the significantly lower risk that vaping has on their health (22%).
+If you vape, you will undoubtedly be aware of the advantages that e-cigarettes hold over their traditional tobacco-based counterparts – more money, an improved sense of health, less time spent out in the cold just to get your nicotine hit…the list goes on.
+Despite the tangible benefits on offer, of some six million smokers in the UK, almost half (44%) wrongly believe that vaping is as harmful as smoking or that they are unaware of the significantly lower risk that vaping has on their health (22%).

-Expectedly, the chamber of cotton buds subjected to the tobacco smoke is doused and covered in sticky black tar – far from a good thing to be taking place within our bodies.
+Expectedly, the chamber of cotton buds subjected to the tobacco smoke contains a lot of sticky black tar.

-In comparison, the chamber of cotton wool buds that were met with the vapour from the e-cigs appeared free from any such stain with an area in the middle of cotton wool buds being damp at best as the only kind resulting consequence.
+In comparison, the chamber of cotton wool buds covered with vapour from the e-cigs appeared free from any such stain.
+An area in the middle of cotton wool buds being damp at best as the only kind resulting consequence.

 Vaping is 95% Less Harmful than Smoking

-While not completely risk-free, the video recently published by PHE is both a sobering and a startling visual representation that backs up their declaration in 2015 that e cigarettes are up to 95% less harmful than smoking tobacco and that vaping has the potential to help smokers become smoke-free.
+While not completely risk-free, the video published by PHE is both a sobering and a startling visual representation.
+It backs up their declaration in 2015 that e cigarettes are up to 95% less harmful than smoking tobacco.

 Conducting the experiment, smoking cessation academic Dr Lion Shahab commented: